ozonorg/raspaudiostreamer/README.md

 ```

 ## Setup Service (agent) for autoconnect.
-Setup the System so that it will accept any bluetooth connection request at any time without confirmation, using the python script from [fdanis-oss/pw_wp_bluetooth_rpi_speaker](https://github.com/fdanis-oss/pw_wp_bluetooth_rpi_speaker).
+Setup the System so that it will accept any Bluetooth connection request at any time without confirmation, using the python script from [fdanis-oss/pw_wp_bluetooth_rpi_speaker](https://github.com/fdanis-oss/pw_wp_bluetooth_rpi_speaker).

-A general agent script can be found in the [Bluez Documentation](https://github.com/bluez/bluez/blob/master/test/simple-agent)
+For reference, a general agent script can be found in the [Bluez Documentation](https://github.com/bluez/bluez/blob/master/test/simple-agent).
 ```
 sudo nano /usr/local/bin/bt-agent.py
 ```